RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-12-10_Reddit_comments.md

 https://old.reddit.com/r/TwoXChromosomes/comments/1pl5zyb/got_yelled_at_for_being_in_the_womens_locker_room/ntq82mv/

 I get called "Shitzo" and mocked all over Reddit.
-And people want secret police to raid and ban others for their bad mental attitudes and out-group hat. people are under siege from billionares on transgender issues.
-Putin announced it in December 2013 - and people won't stay focusred on the same page and keep asserting it as organized military warfare against goodness / love / compassion / forgivness itself.
+And people want secret police to raid and ban others for their bad mental attitudes and out-group hat. people are under siege from billionaires on transgender issues.
+Putin announced it in December 2013 - and people won't stay focused on the same page and keep asserting it as organized military warfare against goodness / love / compassion / forgiveness itself.
 December 20, 2013 https://www.theatlantic.com/international/archive/2013/12/vladimir-putin-conservative-icon/282572/ - right after Trump was in Moscow November 8, 2013 - and right before February 20, 2014 Ukraine war.

 https://old.reddit.com/r/notinteresting/comments/1pl4dly/what_do_i_do_in_this_situation/ntr4c73/